Due to corona measures the press centre and room D in the JCS have limited access in June 2020.

 The press centre has room for 500 persons.
 There are 300 working spaces available with enough power outlets.
 There are 12 big screens inside the press centre.
 De court sessions will be live streamed on thess screens.
 Audio is available in Dutch and English via infrared transmitters and headphones.

 If you wish to use the press centre, you must be accredited.
 The press centre is primarily intended for the use of accredited members of the press, although exceptions will be made for participants in and parties to the proceedings.
 Accreditation passes must be worn in such a way that they remain visible at all times.
-Attention: Due to the Coronavirus the press centre remain closed up until 6 April.

 Watch our introduction to the location and layout of the Schiphol Judicial Complex.